Mohammed Al-Rubaie

-Mohammed Faraj Saeed Al-Rubaie Al-Yami (مُحَمَّد فَرَج سَعِيد الرَّبِيعِيّ الْيَامِي; born 14 August 1997), simply known as Mohammed Al-Rubaie or Mohammed Al-Yami, is a Saudi Arabian footballer who plays as a goalkeeper for Al-Ahli.
+Mohammed Faraj Saeed Al-Rubaie Al-Yami (مُحَمَّد فَرَج سَعِيد الرَّبِيعِيّ الْيَامِي; born 14 August 1997), commonly known as Mohammed Al-Rubaie or Mohammed Al-Yami, is a Saudi Arabian footballer who plays as a goalkeeper for Al-Hilal and the Saudi Arabia national team.

 Personal life

 Mohammed is the brother of Masoud Al-Rubaie and the cousin of Hamad Al-Rabaei, Saeed Al-Rubaie and Abdullah Al-Rubaie.

 Club career

 On 17 May 2013, Al-Rubaie joined Al-Ahli from Al-Akhdoud.
 On 2 August 2018, Al-Rubaie joined Al-Batin on loan until the end of the 2018–19 season.
 Al-Rubaie made his professional debut for Al-Batin in the Saudi Professional League on 19 October 2018, coming on as a substitute in the 72nd minute for Adriano Facchini in the 0–2 home loss against Al-Nassr.
 He went on to make six more appearances in all competitions.

 On 28 January 2020, Al-Rubaie renewed his contract with Al-Ahli for another four seasons.
 He made his debut for Al-Ahli on 4 September 2020, coming on as a substitute in the 11th minute for Yasser Al-Mosailem in the 2–1 away loss against Abha.
 On 22 October 2020, Al-Rubaie made his first start for Al-Ahli and kept a clean sheet in the 1–0 win against Al-Wehda.
 On 21 January 2021, Al-Rubaie was injured in the league match against Abha and was replaced by Yasser Al-Mosailem.
 Al-Rubaie started the last four games of the 2020–21 season following an injury to first-choice goalkeeper Mohammed Al-Owais.

+On 30 August 2023, Al-Rubaie signed a pre-contract agreement with Al-Hilal.
+He signed a four-year deal with the club.
+He joined the club following the expiration of his contract on 28 January 2024.